FLORENCE WEISZ

 Designed by the American architect Peter Eisenman on five acres in the center of Berlin near the Brandenburg Gate, the Memorial is composed of a grid of 2711 concrete stelae.
 I spent hours walking alone among them.
 I was drawn to the aesthetics of the grid pattern formed by the rectangular slabs and to the small square pavers of the walkways.
 They echoed the square grid format I have used for years in my own art.

 Although devoid of overt symbolism, Eisenman's design creates a powerful emotional impact.
-As I entered deeper and deeper into the immense labyrinth, the forms towered fifteen feet over my head, blocked out my awareness of other people and the city around me.
+As I entered deeper and deeper into the immense labyrinth, the forms towered fifteen feet over my head, blocking out my awareness of other people and the city around me.
 I felt profound isolation and sorrow.

-While immersed in this dense gray environment, I used my camera in a meditative state.
+While immersed in this dense grey environment, I used my camera in a meditative state.
 I photographed corridors of pillars forming acute perspectives.
 I took close-up shots of the concrete surfaces around me and of gravel textures at my feet.
 In this oppressive gray space I also recorded the exceptions: rust-colored drain covers in the walkways and an abandoned red flower.

 An aerial view of the Memorial site - Wikipedia

-©2010 FLORENCE WEISZ all rights reserved.
+©2024 FLORENCE WEISZ all rights reserved.
 All images and artwork on this website are copyright protected.